thinkdatascience/thinkdatascience.github.io/_posts/2020-12-14-Multicollinearity&VIF.md

 ## Other ways to reduce multicollinearity

-- Combine two(or more) correlated features (based on domain knowlege) into a single column and check if multicollinearity is reduced.
+- Combine two(or more) correlated features (based on domain knowledge) into a single column and check if multicollinearity is reduced.
-- Check correlation matrix (Pearson Correlation) and see correlated features.
+- Check the correlation matrix (Pearson Correlation) and see correlated features.
 Remove high correlated features.
 - Use Dimensionality reduction techniques such as PCA (Principal Component Analysis).
-It reduces the number of correlated features in the dataset by transforming into uncorrelated principal components.
+It reduces the number of correlated features in the dataset by transforming them into uncorrelated principal components.